This blog was updated on June 21st, 2020 to reflect on the several changes made to Microsoft Teams over the year.

 Changing the way people do their work is not a question about switching from one technology to another, it’s about changing the behavior of people.
 For many this behavior, habits, or style of work, have been ingrained over decades.
 It’s naïve to think that is can be done overnight without any efforts.
 However, if you invest the time and you put in the efforts – the rewards are enormous!

 If you need help in your digital workplace transformation journey Storyals can help.
-Book a demo with us so that we can show you how.
+See our “Enhance Teamwork” Storyals topic here or book a demo with us so that we can show you how.